vedran97/tbot_walker/Readme.md

 3. Recorded bag for a run of the walker is stored inside results/walker_bag folder
 4. Inspecting the ros bag ```ros2 bag info src/tbot_walker/results/walker_bag/walker_bag_0.db3``` from root of the workspace
 5. Playing back the ros bag ```ros2 bag play src/tbot_walker/results/walker_bag/walker_bag_0.db3```.

+## Testability

+1. This package already depends on gtest, and exports the walker node as a linkable "walker_lib" with a dedicated header file.
+This makes it test ready.